-6.6 Students wtih Disabilities The School is compliant with all applicable federal and state laws, rules, procedures, and directives regarding the education of students with disabilities and the programs and services for the student is determined collaboratively by the student's IEP team. x Interview 6.8 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act of 2008 School is ADA compliant x Interview 6.9 English Learners School provides students who are English Learners access to the School's educational program x Interview 1.1.1 Does Not Financial Management - Article VIII 8.1 Fiscal responsibilities Annual Renewal Meets Meet Comments 1) School complies with all applicable law, rules, regulations and 1) School complies with all applicable law, rules, regulations and 2) School maintains accurate, comprehensive financial records 3) School uses GAAP accounting 4) School uses funds in a fiscally responsible manner x 8.5 Financial Management Policies School's Governing Board has developed and adheres to policies for financial management that is accessible from School's website including but not limited to the following: (a) development and monitoring of budgets (b) payroll procedures that adhere to collective bargaining requirements and state leave policies (c) maintenance of asset registers and financial procedures for grants in accordance with applicable federal and state laws (d) preparation, review, and monitoring of all financial reporting requirements (e) internal accounting procedures and controls for receipts, disbursements, purchases, payroll, inventory, use of credit cards, debit cards, and fixed assets x x Website review, interview / record review.
+8.5 Financial Management Policies School's Governing Board has developed and adheres to policies for financial management that is accessible from School's website including but not limited to the following: (a) development and monitoring of budgets (b) payroll procedures that adhere to collective bargaining requirements and state leave policies (c) maintenance of asset registers and financial procedures for grants in accordance with applicable federal and state laws (d) preparation, review, and monitoring of all financial reporting requirements (e) internal accounting procedures and controls for receipts, disbursements, purchases, payroll, inventory, use of credit cards, debit cards, and fixed assets x X Website review, interview / record review.
 8.6 Procurement The Governing Board has developed a policy for the procurement of goods, services, and construction consistent with the goals of public accountability and public procurement practices.
-The Governing Board has developed procedure to monitor the School's adherence to the procurement policy and this policy is posted on the School's official website. x Interview 8.7 Quaterly Reports - Submission of quarterly reports.
+The Governing Board has developed procedure to monitor the School's adherence to the procurement policy and this policy is posted on the School's official website. x х Interview 8.7 Quarterly Reports School submitted all quarterly financial reports to Commission. x x Document submission/ records review.
 8.8 Annual Budgets School submitted to the Commission, School's proposed budget for the upcoming fiscal year according to the requirements of the section. x x Document submission.
-8.9 Annual Audits School has submitted an annual financial audit to the Commission by the date determined.
-8.10 Maintenance of Financial Records and Information School maintains all financial information, physical and electronic in accordance with the requriements of the Department of Accounting and General Services' General Records Schedule 2002.
-8.11 Assets The School maintains a complete and current inventory of all property and updates inventory annually. x Interview / record review.
-8.12 Chart of Accounts The School follows a uniform chart of accounts as required by federal or state financial reporting requirements.
+8.9 Annual Audits School has submitted an annual financial audit to the Commission by the date determined. x х Document submission.
+8.10 Maintenance of Financial Records and Information School maintains all financial information, physical and electronic in accordance with the requriements of the Department of Accounting and General Services' General Records Schedule 2002. x X Document submission.

+8.11 Assets Record review.
+The School maintains a complete and current inventory of all property and updates inventory annually. x 8.12 Chart of Accounts The School follows a uniform chart of accounts as required by federal or state financial reporting requirements. x x Record review.
 8.13 Transfer of Funds to Affiliated Nonprofit or ESP The School has not transfered funds to affiliated non-profit or ESP except for legitimate and reasonable payments pursuant to written legal agreement and the School has provided Commission a copy of any newly executed agreement within 14 days of execution where applicable.
 The School funds are not used as a line of credit or short term loan to any affiliated nonprofit or educational service provider. x Interview 8.14 Financing Agreements and Lines of Credit The School is in compliance with HRS Chapter 37D, which requires approval of the attorney general.
 Credit cards issued to the School and used by School staff must be paid in full each month.
 Use of credit and debit cards issued to the School is covered by the financial management policy required by Section 8.4 of this Charter Contract. x Interview / record review.
-8.16 Enrollment Count Reports for Per-pupil funding The School provides projected enrollment counts for funding by May 15. x x Document submission.
+Admission, Enrollment, and Attendance - Article IX Annual Renewal Meets Does Not Meet Comments 9.1 Voluntary and Non-compulsory School follows the age and non-compulsory attendance requirements set in HRS §302D-39. x х Interview / record review.
+9.2 No Tuition or Fees for Admission, Enrollment, Attendance School does not assess tuition, contributions, or fees of any kind as a condition of admission, enrollment, or attendance.
+The school may charge fees for co-curricular activities as allowed in HRS §302D-28. x x Interview